What started out as an experiment in the winery a couple of years ago, has now turned out to be a cracking full bodied, juicy Rosè.

 Sourced from a cool climate Shiraz vineyard in Victoria's Grampians, it was soaked a little on skins overnight, hence its deep rich colour.
 The grapes were then kissed by our manual basket press and ever so lightly drawn out from their berry homes.
-This rosè then went straight to barrel and fermented slowly and delicately until we had to stop the crew from drinking it straight from the barrel.
+This rosè then went straight to barrel and fermented slowly and delicately until we had to stop the crew from drinking it all.

 It's a gutsy Rosè, lots of body, does really well lightly chilled, and goes with pretty much everything!